Domestic Abuse and People with Learning Disabilities: How to Spot it and Stop it

 "It was really great - having [Us Too team members] share their personal thoughts and experiences really brought the whole training to life."

-The ARC England Us Too team have spent the last two years using their experiences to deliver training to their peers and professionals about how to keep people with learning disabilities, autism or both safe from domestic abuse and how to escape a bad relationship.
+The ARC England Us Too team have spent four years using their experiences to deliver training to their peers and professionals about how to keep people with learning disabilities, autism or both safe from domestic abuse and how to escape a bad relationship.

-Although all training is currently being offered online via Zoom, face-to-face alternatives will be available later this year.
+Although all training is currently being offered online via Zoom, face-to-face alternatives may be available.

-We also offer in-house training for social care staff, in-house training for women with learning disabilities, autism or both, as well as domestic abuse training for Domestic Abuse Services:
+We also offer in-house training for social care staff, in-house training for women with learning disabilities, autism or both, as well as training on access issues for Domestic Abuse Services:

 In-house workshops